st-f/ReadMyTweets/README.md

 ReadMyTweets
 ============

-An experiment with the unofficial Google Translate text-to-speech API
+An AS3 (Flex) experiment with the unofficial Google Translate text-to-speech API